rene0/dcf77pi/README.md

 communication pin (default is 17) and the GPIO GND/3.3V pins (not 5V, this will break the Raspberry Pi).

+An example schematics of a receiver is shown in receiver.fcd which can be shown using the FidoCadJ package.

 The software comes with three binaries and a library:

 * dcf77pi : Live decoding from the GPIO pins in interactive mode.
 Useable keys